sopanpatil/exp-hydro/README.md

 INSTALLATION:

+Before installing `exphydro`, you must first install the `hydroutils` Python package, which is available here: https://github.com/sopanpatil/hydroutils

 Linux/Mac OS X:

 After downloading and extracting the exp-hydro folder from GitHub, open Terminal and navigate to the exp-hydro folder which contains the `setup.py` file.
-Make sure that you have administrator priveleges (can be obtained by typing `su` in Linux).
+Make sure that you have administrator privileges (can be obtained by typing `su` in Linux).
 Then, type the following command:

 ```bash
 python3 setup.py install